yitalu/yitalu.github.io/research/index.markdown

 "Policy Cooperation Under Threats: Effects of Competition Between Interest Groups" with Oleg Smirnov.

-"Partisanship, Polarization, and Inequality Over Time" with Matthew Lebo and Gregory Koger.
+"Income Inequality and Partisan Polarization" with Matthew Lebo and Gregory Koger.